-We may be the subject of lawsuits from either an acquired company's stockholders, an acquired company's previous stockholders or our current stockholders, including our current potential dispute with Medtronic and Fidia.
-These lawsuits could result from the actions of the acquisition target prior to the date of the acquisition, from the acquisition transaction itself or from actions after the acquisition.
+We may be the subject of lawsuits from either an acquired company's stockholders, an acquired company's previous stockholders or our current stockholders, including our current dispute with Fidia regarding Merogel Injectable.
+These lawsuits could result from the acquisition target prior to the date of the acquisition, from the acquisition transaction itself or from actions after the acquisition.
 Defending potential lawsuits could cost us significant expense and detract management's attention from the operation of the business.
 Additionally, these lawsuits could result in the cancellation of or the inability to renew, certain insurance coverage that would be necessary to protect our assets.

-We may not satisfactorily resolve the potential dispute with Medtronic Xomed and Fidia Farmaceutici S.p.A.
+We may not satisfactorily resolve the dispute with Fidia Farmaceutici S.p.A.

-We are working with Medtronic and Fidia Farmaceutici S.p.A. to resolve a potential dispute related to the withdrawal of our Merogel Injectable product from the market in 2011 due to a labeling error on the product's packaging.
-We cannot guarantee that this potential dispute will be resolved satisfactorily without an adverse effect on our business or operating results.
+We have begun an arbitration process with Fidia Farmaceutici S.p.A. to resolve a dispute related to the withdrawal of our Merogel Injectable product from the market in 2011 due to a labeling error on the product's packaging.
+We cannot guarantee that this dispute will be satisfactorily resolved without an adverse effect on our business or operating results.
 Please see Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Management Overview - Surgical" for additional information regarding this potential dispute.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Management Overview - Surgical" for additional information regarding this dispute.